AI Data Operations · Pricing Intelligence 2026

 • Required for certain government and defense AI datasets

-Real Cost-Quality Outcomes: India vs USA for Enterprise Projects
+Real Cost-Quality Outcomes: India vs USA for Enterprise Annotation Projects

-Across annotation projects delivered over 10+ years, we have consistently observed that India-based annotation with structured governance achieves equivalent or superior accuracy to US-based annotation at 20–35% of the total cost, across standard computer vision and NLP tasks.
+Across annotation projects delivered over 17+ years, India-based annotation with structured governance achieves equivalent or superior accuracy to US-based annotation at 20–35% of the total cost, across standard computer vision and NLP tasks.
 The critical variable is governance quality — not geography.

 Accuracy achieved on standard computer vision tasks with multi-layer QA framework